karansinghrana1/Botty_Voice_Assistant/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it in accordance with the terms specified in the license.
+This project is licensed free.
+Feel free to use, modify, and distribute it.